pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-complete`` performs an explicit completion using the completion mode enabled in the current buffer.

-PEL Autosvae & Backup Documentation
+PEL Autosave & Backup Documentation
 -----------------------------------

 :PDF Docs: `Autosave & Backups`_.